The man didn’t flinch, continuing to smile.

 “Emmaline, what are you talking about?”

-She huffed, took two steps closer, and leaned forward into his face.
+She huffed, took two steps closer, and leaned toward his face.
 “I know what you did,” she whispered.
 “You hired the bad men to make the accident.
 Mother and Father are both gone because of you.”

 This time, he looked like he’d been slapped.